Joan Finney: Early life

 Finney was born Joan Marie McInroy in Topeka, Kansas.
 She was the daughter of Leonard and Mary Sands McInroy.
 Her father abandoned the family shortly after her birth.
 McInroy graduated from high school in Manhattan, Kansas in 1942.
 In 1957, she married Spencer Finney, Jr. The Finneys had three children: Sarah "Sally" Finney Timm, Richard Finney, and Mary Finney Holladay.
 In 1978, Finney graduated from Washburn University with a bachelor's degree in economic history.

 Early political career

 From 1953 to 1969, Finney served on the staff of Republican U.S. Senator Frank Carlson.
 From 1970 to 1972, she served as Commissioner of Elections for Shawnee County, Kansas.
-In 1972, running as a Republican, she was an unsuccessful candidate for a U.S. House seat in Kansas's 2nd congressional district.
-She also served as a special assistant to Topeka Mayor Bill McCormick.
+In 1972, she was an unsuccessful candidate in the Republican primary for a U.S. House seat in Kansas's 2nd congressional district.

+She also served as a special assistant to Topeka Mayor Bill McCormick from 1973 to 1974.

 After switching her political affiliation from Republican to Democrat, Finney served as Kansas State Treasurer from 1975 to 1991.
 She was the first woman to hold that position.